-When claiming for Clinical Trainees and CHWs, in addition to using the appropriate taxonomy and procedure code modifier, the supervisor's National Provider identifier (NPI) will be required on all claims for services rendered.
+In addition to using the appropriate taxonomy and procedure code modifier, the supervisor's National Provider identifier (NPI) will be required on all claims for services rendered by Clinical Trainees.

-The supervisor's name and NPI must be reported at the claim level (loop 2310D) or at the service line level (loop 2420D).
-The rendering provider's name and NPI must be reported at the claim level (loop 2310B) or at the service line level (loop 2420A).
+The supervisor's NPI must be reported at the claim level (loop 2310D) and/or at the service line level (loop 2420D).
 Specific details on how to report provider NPIs on 837P claims are documented in the ASCX12 5010 Implementation Guide available for purchase at https://wpc-edi.com/.
-Claims for services provided by Clinical Trainees and CHWs that do not report a supervisor's NPI will be denied.
-Supervisor refers to the licensed clinician who co-signed the progress note and thereby assumed responsibility for the care the Clinical Trainee or CHW provided to the member.
+Claims for services provided by Clinical Trainees that do not report a supervisor's NPI will be denied.
+Supervisor refers to the licensed clinician who co-signed the progress note and thereby assumed responsibility for the care the Clinical Trainee provided to the beneficiary.
 This is the supervisor's NPI that needs to be on the claim.
 SDMC will validate the supervisor's NPI against data in the National Plan & Provider Enumeration System (NPPES).
-Claims for services rendered by Clinical Trainees or CHWs that do not contain a valid supervisor's NPI will be denied with adjustment group, reason code, and remarks code CO/208/N297.
+Claims for services rendered by Clinical Trainees that do not contain a valid supervisor's NPI will be denied with adjustment group, reason code, and remarks code CO/208/N297.

-The county must ensure that the licensed clinician supervising the Clinical Trainee or CHW meets the minimum qualifications described by the applicable licensing board.
+The county must ensure that the licensed clinician supervising the Clinical Trainee meets the minimum qualifications described by the applicable licensing board.
 Please refer to the Service Table for the service codes each new provider type can claim.